 The first-time CPA exam pass rate ranged from 20.0% to 64.3% for schools in Kansas (for candidates with an advanced degree).
-There were 5 schools in the state that sent candidates.
+There were five schools in the state that sent candidates.
 As a reference point, the national pass rate for all first-time CPA exam candidates was 54.6% in 2013.
 The first-time CPA exam pass rate is a helpful metric to consider when selecting an accounting program although the percentage may be skewed for schools with a small number of students.
-For comprehensive CPA exam statistics, check out the 2013 NASBA Uniform CPA Examination Candidate Performance report provided by the National Association of State Boards of Accountancy.
+For comprehensive CPA exam statistics, check out the 2014 NASBA Uniform CPA Examination Candidate Performance report provided by the National Association of State Boards of Accountancy.

 Top Master’s in Accounting Programs in Kansas

 Benedictine College (Atchison, KS)

 Benedictine College offers a Master of Business Administration program that can help prepare aspiring accountants for roles in leadership and management while preparing and qualifying for the Uniform CPA exam.
 The program can be pursued on a full- or part-time basis with up to six years from the date of admission allowed to complete all program requirements.
 Admission is on a rolling basis and open to students of all undergraduate academic backgrounds.
 Core courses include Accounting Information for Management, Business Practice and Corporate Social Responsibility, Financial Management, and Business Law and Ethical Decision Making.
 Benedictine College also offers an Executive MBA program with a strong emphasis on executive leadership and ethics.
 Before applying, students should be aware that although Executive MBA students may transfer to the traditional MBA program, once admitted to the traditional MBA program transfer to the Executive program is not permitted.
 Benedictine College is ranked #30 by US News in Regional Colleges (Midwest).